isabella232/aha-branding/README.md

 ## Purpose
 This holds the branding styles for the Genesys Aha ideas portal.
 This helps us maintain control of the branding and gives us version history.

-All three products have their own portals and this code has be structured to ensure consistency and minimize duplication.
+All three products have their own portals and there is also one for Genesys itself.
+This code has be structured to ensure consistency and minimize duplication.

 ## Portal Branding
 ### Instructions
-We should not be editing the styles directly on the Aha site.
-All changes should be made here first and then copied to the idea portals.
+***Do not edit the branding directly on the Aha site.*** All changes should be made here first and then copied to the idea portals.

 To update the portal branding.
 1. Navigate to the portal for a product. (ex.
 PureConnect)